-The vehicle park will be diverse and focussed on over-snow scientific missions.
-In the operational phase the number of heavy vehicles dimensioned for transporting heavy loads will be limited.
-Currently a number of vehicle types are being evaluated.
-An economical-to-run vehicle to be used for scientific missions is sought-after since this will be used intensively.
-The programme foresees in the relative near future snowmobiles with 4-stroke engines.
+The plan in the near future is to replace 2-stroke with 4-stroke snowmobiles.
 These machines consume significantly less than 2-stroke machines and are getting more common on the market.
 Most field missions to the mountain area will probably use this equipment.